nasywa-ibtisamah/Developing-a-Behavior-Analysis-Model-to-Recommend-Internet-Packages-with-a-Minimum-0.75-accuracy/README.md

 Hello there :wave:
 I hope this project finds you well!

 In this project, I will train a model that can analyze consumer behavior and recommend one of the two new packages: Smart or Ultra.
 For this project, the threshold for the accuracy level is 0.75.
 I evaluated the accuracy metric of my model using the test dataset.
+I will use 3 models, LR, decision tree and random forest

 **Objective**
 To train a model that can recommend a package based on consumer behavior with a minimum accuracy score of 0.75.